Acewvrs/LightUp-Puzzle/README.md

 You can load the solved board state by clicking 'Solve'.

-**If you'd like the program to solve custom puzzles you need to provide the solution in the custom xml file you provide.**

 ## Running the program
 1. Clone the repository and download the files locally
 2. Navigate to the folder the files are stored